DEALTALK-Stiritz puts track record on line in diversifying Post

 By Olivia Oran

-May 2 By rolling up food brands, selling off unrelated businesses and spinning off consumer products companies, Post Holdings Chief Executive Officer Bill Stiritz has built a track record over the past 30 years that ranks among the best on Wall Street.
+May 2 By rolling up food brands, selling off unrelated businesses and spinning off consumer products companies, Post Holdings CEO Bill Stiritz has built a track record over the past 30 years that ranks among the best on Wall Street.

-His latest moves at Post are putting his reputation on the line.
-Over the last 12 months, Stiritz has spent nearly $4 billion on seven acquisitions.
-They include deals that some analysts and investors say are unfocused and that don't fit into a coherent strategy to turn around the century-old cereal maker.
+He's now putting his reputation on the line with his latest moves at Post.
+Over the last 12 months, he has spent nearly $4 billion in seven acquisitions in a series of deals that some analysts and investors say are unfocused and don't fit into a coherent strategy to turn around the century-old cereal maker.

 Post's most recent deal and its largest to date is the $2.5 billion acquisition of Michael Foods, a food processor and distributor.
 Synergies are limited between the two companies, said Wells Fargo analyst John Baumgartner in a research note, and the debt that Post has taken on to finance the transaction will limit its ability to conduct future deals.